ppiersanti/clj-jollyday/README.md

 ## Usage

-To start using this library first require it:
+To use this library first require it:

 ```clojure
 (require '[clj-hollyday :as hol])
 ```

-Next set an holyday manager to query for holydays in a particular country:
+Next set an holiday manager to query for holidays in a particular country:

 ``` clojure
 (def man (hol/manager :italy))